PLOS/ambraproject/Quickstart-Guide.md

 5. Maven (optional)

 ### Java 8
 Your runtime environment must support Java 8 or later.
-To develop and compile the webapps, the Java 8 Development Kit (JDK8) is required.
+To develop and compile the webapps, the Oracle Java 8 Development Kit (JDK8) is required, will not work with the OpenSDK.

 ## Setting Up the Databases

 ### MySQL
 Ambra requires a running MySQL server.
 Ambra should be compatible with the latest version of MySQL.
+Tested with 5.6.28.

 #### Ambra database